-Wayne Couzens, 48, a serving London officer who guarded diplomatic premises, had previously admitted rape and kidnap.
+Wayne Couzens, 48, a serving London officer who guarded diplomatic premises, had pleaded guilty to murder, rape and kidnap.
+His whole life sentence at London’s Old Bailey court means he has no chance of parole.

-Britain’s police watchdog said it was looking into police failures to investigate an indecent exposure incident linked to Couzens in 2015, and two further such allegations in February this year.
+Britain’s police watchdog is looking into police failures to investigate an indecent exposure incident linked to Couzens in 2015, and two further such allegations in February this year.